Combinatorial Characterizations and Branched Manifolds: Branched manifolds

 \section{Branched manifolds}

 In what follows, the term {\em manifold} includes the case where the manifold has boundary.
 Informally, a {\em branched $n$-manifold} is the result of gluing some $n$-cells together so that, at every point, there is a locally defined projection onto $[0,1]^n$ such that the restriction to each cell is injective.
 Branched manifolds were introduced by Williams \cite{MR348794}.
 In dimension $1$, they are called {\em train tracks}, see for example \cite{ph16}.
 In dimension $2$, they are {\em branched surfaces}, see for example \cite{MR924769}. \Cref{local brnched man} shows the local structure of each.
-Our definition differs from that of Williams since we work in the PL category instead of the smooth category.
-Unless otherwise stated, $\Wcal$ denotes a PL branched $n$-manifold as homage to Williams.
+Our definition is inspired by, but different to, that of Williams.
+Not only do we work in the PL category instead of the smooth category, but also his cocycle condition is replaced by a condition that charts are only {\em locally} compatible.
+Unless otherwise stated, $\Wcal$ denotes a PL branched $n$-manifold as an homage to Williams.

-\begin{definition} A \emph{ PL branched manifold of dimension $n$} is a pair $(\Wcal,\Pi)$ where $\Wcal$ is a compact polyhedron and $\Pi=\{ \pi_i:\Wcal_i\rightarrow[0,1]^n\ |\ i\in I\}$ is a collection of finitely many PL maps called \emph{ local projections} that satisfy the following conditions: \begin{enumerate} \item[(i)] Each subset $\Wcal_i\subset\Wcal$ is a connected polyhedron, and every point in $\Wcal$ has a neighborhood that is some $\Wcal_i$. \item[(ii)] A \emph{ sheet in $\Wcal_i$} is a connected subpolyhedron $D\subset \Wcal_i$ such that $\pi_i|_D:D\rightarrow[0,1]^n$ is a PL homeomorphism.
-The \emph{ sheet condition} is the requirement that $\Wcal_i$ is the union of sheets in $\Wcal_i$. \item[(iii)] The \emph{ compatibility condition} is the requirement \end{enumerate}
+\begin{definition} A \emph{ PL branched manifold of dimension $n$} is a pair $(\Wcal,\Pi)$ where $\Wcal$ is a polyhedron and $\Pi=\{ \pi_i:\EuW_i \rightarrow[0,1]^n\ |\ i\in I\}$ is an {\em atlas} that is a collection of PL maps called \emph{ charts} that satisfy the following conditions: \begin{enumerate} \item[(i)] Every point in $\Wcal$ has a neighborhood that is some $\EuW_i$. \item[(ii)] A \emph{ sheet in $\EuW_i$} is $D\subset \EuW_i$ such that $\pi_i|_D:D\rightarrow[0,1]^n$ is a PL homeomorphism.
+The \emph{ sheet condition} is the requirement that $\EuW_i$ is the union of finitely many of its sheets. \item[(iii)] Two charts $\pi_i$ and $\pi_j$ are {\em compatible} if, for every point $x$ that has neighborhood in $\Wcal$ contained in $\EuW_i\cap\EuW_j$, there is a neighborhood $U\subset \EuW_i\cap\EuW_j$ of $x$ such that The \emph{ compatibility condition} is the requirement all charts are compatible. \end{enumerate}